Stratified Permutational Berry--Esseen Bounds and Their Applications to Statistics: Stratified Permutational BEBs Based on Stein's Method

 \end{theorem1}

 Theorem \ref{theorem:beb} bounds the Kolmogorov distance between the standardized permutation statistic and the standard normal distribution.
-When the upper bound tends to zero, the stratified linear permutation statistics is asymptotically normal.
+When the upper bound tends to zero, the stratified linear permutation statistic is asymptotically normal.

-Motivated by \cite{bolthausen1984estimate} and \cite{chen2011normal}, we construct zero-bias transformation \citep{goldstein1997stein} to prove the first result in Theorem \ref{theorem:beb}.
-This result holds for all stratification regimes.
-However, as we will show in Corollary \ref{coro:order general-beb}, the convergence order $O(1/n^{1/4})$ is not optimal compared with the classic order $O(1/n^{1/2})$.
-For stratification regimes with each stratum size $\nk\ge 6$ and $\theta>0$, we obtain the second result in Theorem \ref{theorem:beb} with the desired order $O(1/n^{1/2})$.
-The condition $\theta>0$ requires that no stratum dominates the variability of $W_{A,\pi}$ but has small stratum size $\nk$.
-In addition, $\theta$ appears in the coefficient of the upper bound and reflects the tightness of the bound.